vektra/mockery/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-Version of Golang used when building/testing:
+Version of Go used when building/testing:
 ---------------------------------------------

 - [ ] 1.11